 Time does not wait for anyone.
 All fresh ideas should be delivered to the market while they are hot, as what sounds awesome today may lose its magic in a year.
 So, it is always a good idea to start with a minimum viable product to see how it is met with the audience before you spend too much time and money on the development of something that nobody needs.

-In our previous articles about review websites and business directories, we have already described basic features of such websites.
-Now let us quickly pass through this list and pay more attention to unique features that will allow you to stand out from your competitors when creating a website similar to TripAdvisor.
+In our previous articles about review websites and business directories, we have already described the basic features of such websites.
+Now let us quickly pass through this list and pay more attention to unique features that will allow you to stand out from your competitors when creating a website similar to Tripadvisor.